microsoft/TemplateStudio/docs/WinUI/projectTypes/menubar.md

 ### 3. Open in the right pane

-Shows a page in the right pane of the SplitView contained in the ShellWindow.
+Shows a page in the right pane of the SplitView contained in the ShellPage.
 This is the default option in the settings page.
 You should use the OpenInRightPane method in the IRightPaneService class.

 <a name="newmenuitems"></a>